 If the memory is full, no more messages can be received until enough memory space becomes available.
-When there is no space to save SMS messages, Text msg 100% full.
-Please erase old messages. is displayed.
-For MMS messages, Photo msg 100% full.
-Erase photo from Inbox now to receive new photo.
-For MMS notifications, NOTI msg 100% full Erase notification from Inbox now to receive new noti. is displayed.
-When you Auto Delete is on, the messages are received even when the memory is full.
+When there is no space to save SMS messages, Text Messages are full.
+Please delete messages. is displayed.
+For MMS messages, Picture Msgs full.
+Delete messages.
+For MMS notifications, Picture Msg Noti full.
+Delete msgs. is displayed and new messages are not accepted.